franciscorafart/quadratic-primes/README.md

 where |n| is the modulus/absolute value of n e.g. |11|=11 and |−4|=4
 Find the product of the coefficients, a and b, for the quadratic expression that produces the maximum number of primes for consecutive values of n, starting with n=0.

+HOW TO RUN
+1. Download files
+2. Go to the directory
+3. Run $ node euler27.js (need node installed)
+4. Follow me on git-hub!